nunjayi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-shell input output and redirections
+shell input ouput and redirections